DarkMatterCore/libusbhsfs/README.md

 * ChaN, for the [FatFs library](http://elm-chan.org/fsw/ff/00index_e.html) (licensed under [FatFs license](http://elm-chan.org/fsw/ff/doc/appnote.html#license)).
 * Switchbrew and libnx contributors.
 Code from libnx was used for devoptab device management and path handling.
+* [blawar](https://github.com/blawar), for providing the updated `usbfs` SX OS service calls.
 * [Whovian9369](https://github.com/Whovian9369).
 I literally would have dropped Switch homebrew development altogether some months ago, if not for you.
 Thanks, mate.
+* [ITotalJustice](https://github.com/ITotalJustice), for testing the partition table parsing algorithm.
 * [FennecTECH](https://github.com/fennectech), for breaking stuff on a regular basis.
-* [blawar](https://github.com/blawar), for providing the updated `usbfs` SX OS service calls.
 * All the Alpha Testers and Super Users from the nxdumptool Discord server, for being a constant source of ideas (and memes).
 * And last but not least, my girlfriend, for always being by my side and motivating me to keep working on all my projects.
 I love you.